ktorio/ktor-documentation/topics/auto/quickstart/guides/guides_oauth.md

 )
 ```

-Remember to adjust the defaultScopes to just request what you really need for the sake of security, user privacy, and trust.
+>Remember to adjust the defaultScopes to just request what you really need for the sake of security, user privacy, and trust.
-{ .note}
+>
+{type="note"}

 We also have to install the OAuth feature and configure it.
 We need to provide a HTTP client instance, a provider lookup
 where we determine the provider from the call (we don't need to put logic here since we are just supporting Google for this guide) and